jlumpe/pycyt-old/README.md

 ### What doesn't it do?

 Currently, there is no built-in GUI.
-This is an API, not an application.
 A level of interactivity is available if used in an environment like [IPython](http://ipython.org/), which enables interactive plots, and it is built with this in mind.

 Instead of being a replacement for, say, FlowJo, **pycyt** could instead be used to load a FlowJo workspace and then perform a more complicated custom analysis on populations you have already defined.